Utkarsh731/flask-datadog/README.md

 # datadog implementation on Flask App
-Implementing Datadog with flask application
+Implementing Datadog with flask application, for monitoring of the application